stmarksnewferry/stmarksnewferry.github.io/_team_members/des.md

 ---
 Des became a Christian through the ministry at St Mark's, and has served as Reader, Warden, Treasurer, and Youth Leader!

-Des is now retired, but worked as a baker for all his working life.
-His children have all flown the nest, but he is busy as a grandparent now!
+Des was a baker all his working life.
+His children have all flown the nest, and he is busy as a grandparent now!
+He served as Associate Minister for the parish from 1999-2015 has the Bishop's "PTO" (permission to officiate) since officially retiring.